This Mompreneur Juggles Business and Baby— While Traveling the World

 Tell us about the Westside Collective and how it came to be.

 It’s been an organic ride as I’ve navigated through the stages of motherhood.
 I started The Westside Collective when I was seven months pregnant when I thought it would be a good idea to buy a vintage trailer, renovate it, and open it up as a pop-up shop.
 It was a good idea, just a lot to take on.
+There were so many things to think about, including things that it hadn’t crossed my mind I might need, like looking at the best business credit cards for startups, for example, that needed to be done before I was even able to open up.
 I intended to sell products from my clients at Westside Consulting and did so for a while.
 Then I watched the movie The True Cost and realized that what I was really focused on was selling ethically-made American brands, so my focus turned to sourcing brands that I liked that fell under that umbrella.

 While raising Hendrix and having the shop go from pop-up events to full-time, I realized that being in a shop every day was really difficult and cramping the lifestyle I liked; my cousin calls it Retail Jail and I was definitely feeling that.
 I went back to doing only pop-ups while continuing to build Westside Consulting.
 Now everything is under the same umbrella.
 I’ve brought on some badass babes to help and it’s called The Westside Collective Agency.
 Currently, the bulk of our business is social media content creation and curation, websites, branding, and pop-ups.
 The trailer I originally started is turning into an Airbnb in Topanga where the retail aspect will still be present.
 You’ll be able purchase the homewares and perishables used during your experience, then order them new from our site, delivered free to your doorstep.